makman568/algofun/pq/hybridconsensus.md

 ## 4.2 Liveness Preservation
 Liveness depends on reliable gossip, predictable round transitions, and minimal cryptographic overhead.
-Sticky Envelopes introduce no new waiting conditions, no certificate assembly phases, and no latency-sensitive operations.
+Falcon Envelopes introduce no new waiting conditions, no certificate assembly phases, and no latency-sensitive operations.

 ## 4.3 No Ledger or Block-Format Changes
 Algorand's block and header formats must remain small and stable.
-Sticky Envelopes are entirely ephemeral and leave all on-chain structures unchanged.
+Falcon Envelopes are entirely ephemeral and leave all on-chain structures unchanged.

 ## 4.4 Avoid Heavy Cryptographic Machinery
 PQ multisignatures, PQ aggregation, and threshold certificates impose megabyte-scale overheads.
-Sticky Envelopes require none of these, minimizing complexity and risk.
+Falcon Envelopes require none of these, minimizing complexity and risk.

 ## 4.5 Reuse Existing Falcon Keys
 Participation keys already include Falcon-1024 keypairs.
 No new user workflows or registration steps are required.

 ## 4.6 Preserve Catchup Protocol
 Catchup relies on state proofs and recent block headers—not historic BA★ votes.
-Sticky Envelopes introduce only a temporary envelope cache for recent blocks, with automatic pruning.
+Falcon Envelopes introduce only a temporary envelope cache for recent blocks, with automatic pruning.

 ## 4.7 Minimal Performance Overhead
-Sticky Envelopes stay within relay node bandwidth and CPU budgets and maintain fast consensus.
+Falcon Envelopes stay within relay node bandwidth and CPU budgets and maintain fast consensus.

-# 5. Sticky Envelope Architecture
+# 5. Falcon Envelope Architecture

-Sticky Envelopes wrap every BA★ message in a Falcon-1024 signature, providing PQ authentication while preserving all protocol semantics.
+Falcon Envelopes wrap every BA★ message in a Falcon-1024 signature, providing PQ authentication while preserving all protocol semantics.

 ## 5.1 Existing Participation-Key Material